A nonlinear model for long-range segregation: Introduction

 in some domain $\Omega$, where $u^\eps_i$ is a positive function representing the density of the $i$-th species, $L_i$ encodes the diffusion of $u^\eps_i$, and $u_i^\eps F(u^\eps_1,\ldots,u^\eps_K)/\eps^2$ models the attrition of the species $i$ due to competition with the others.
 The interaction functional $F$ is strictly positive whenever the supports of two or more species overlap.
 The smaller the parameter $\eps$, the stronger the competition among species.
 In the limit as $\eps\to0^+$ the high competition forces the species to segregate, meaning $u_iu_j=0$ for $j\neq i$, in a such a way that $u_i F(u_1,\ldots,u_K)=0. $

 A classical example of system \eqref{modelproblem} is given by: for $i=1,\ldots,K$ and $\eps>0$,

 The existence of positive solutions to \eqref{adjacentsegregation} was initially investigated by Dancer and Du \cite{DancerDu1, DancerDu2} in the case of three species.
 Convergence to a segregated limit configuration as $\eps\to0^+$ was later proven by Dancer, Hilhorst, Mimura, and Peletier \cite{DancerHilMimPel}.
 More general classes of linear competitive systems, including \eqref{adjacentsegregation} as a special case, have been studied by Conti, Terracini, and Verzini \cite{Conti4, Conti3, Conti5}.
-For related optimal partition problems involving the first eigenvalue of the Laplace operator, see also \cite{CL5, Conti, Conti2}.
-The geometric properties of the free boundaries $\partial\{u_i>0\}\cap\Omega$ have been investigated by Caffarelli, Karakhanyan and Lin \cite{CL6, CL4}.
+For related optimal partition problems involving the first eigenvalue of the Laplace operator, see also \cite{CL7, Conti6}.
+The geometric properties of the free boundaries $\partial\{u_i>0\}\cap\Omega$ have been investigated by Caffarelli, Karakhanyan and Lin \cite{CL5} (see also \cite{CL4}).
 There, it is shown that each free boundary splits into two parts: a regular set, which is a locally analytic surface, and a singular set, which is a closed set of Hausdorff dimension at most $n-2$.
 Singular points occur where the boundaries of three or more connected components of the supports intersect.
 In two dimensions, such points correspond to junctions where the supports meet at equal angles.
-See also \cite{TavarezTerracini} for similar results applied to a broader class of systems.
+See \cite{TavarezTerracini} for similar results applied to a broader class of systems.
+We also refer to \cite{NV} for more refined stratification results on the singular set of stationary harmonic maps, and to \cite{Alper, EE} for generalizations of the techniques introduced in \cite{NV} to free boundary problems.

+The system \eqref{adjacentsegregation}, when the Laplace operator is replaced by the fully nonlinear negative Pucci operator, has been studied by Quitalo \cite{V}.
+Fully nonlinear diffusion operators, such as the Pucci operators, can be interpreted as modeling extremal diffusion mechanisms in which spreading occurs along preferred directions determined by the local curvature of the density, in particular along directions of maximal concavity or convexity.
+They also arise naturally in applications such as stochastic control, where densities evolve along extremal directions determined by optimal strategies, see, for instance, \cite{Krylov}.
+From a mathematical point of view, these operators are studied precisely because standard variational or energy-based methods do not apply.